-I found the trap effective and after about 3 weeks have caught all the chipmunks in my yard.
-Usually a new batch will show up in the fall, so I'll keep this ready for that time.
+I found the trap effective and after about 3 weeks it seems to have caught all the ones in my yard.
+Usually, a new batch will show up in the fall, so I'll keep this ready for that time.

 Read My Comparison Test of the Two Traps

 I've become an expert in chipmunk behavior.
 If you are having troubles with these pesky little fellows, here's my comparison test of two kinds of traps.